DeloitteAU/react-habitat/README.md

 **If you are using Typescript**

-You will need to import ReactHabitat using `import *` syntax in order to avoid 'module has no default export' error.
+You will need to import ReactHabitat using `import * as ReactHabitat from 'react-habitat'` syntax in order to avoid 'module has no default export' error.
+This is as by design and you can [read more about it here](https://github.com/Microsoft/TypeScript/issues/3337).

 **If you are using Redux**